-About 1 km E of the Capanne di Careggine Village along the road metamorphic cherty limestones ("Calcari selciferi" fm.) outcrops (Fig. 32).
-In this area severe shear deformation affect Late Jurassic - Early Miocene rocks.
-Cherty limestones, calcschists (metamorphic "Scaglia Toscana") and phyllites and metasandstones (Pseudomacigno fm.) are here strongly foliated and bedding is completely transposed along S1 foliation.
-S1 foliation bear a L1 stretching lineation NE-SW oriented.
+About 1 km E of the Capanne di Careggine Village along the road metamorphic cherty limestones ("Calcari selciferi" fm.) crop out (Fig. 34).
+In this area severe shear deformation affect Upper Jurassic - Early Miocene rocks.
+Cherty limestones, calcschists (metamorphic "Scaglia Toscana") and phyllites and metasandstones (Pseudomacigno) are here strongly foliated and bedding is completely transposed along S1 foliation.
+S1 foliation bears a L1 stretching lineation NE-SW oriented.

-We stop where the "Calcari selciferi" fm. outcrops (Fig. 35).
-The main foliation recognizable at outcrop scale (S1) is the axial plane foliation of some isoclinal folds showing NE-facing.
-Some of these folds refolds an earlier foliation, we interpret this features as related to progressive deformation during D1 deformation (subduction-related), but some shearing and deformation during exhumation processes cannot be ruled out.
+We stop where the "Calcari selciferi" fm. crops out (Fig. 37).
+The main foliation recognizable at outcrop scale 59 (S1) is the axial plane foliation of some isoclinal folds showing NE-facing.
+Some of these folds refolds an earlier foliation, we interpret this features as related to progressive deformation during D1 deformation (subductionrelated), but some shearing and deformation during exhumation processes cannot be ruled out.